 ADAM URENECK, STAFF WRITER

-deer season.
+season.
 Annually, hunters polish off their rifles and put on blaze

 orange to search for a big buck.